Google Brain: Robotics

 Aiming to improve traditional robotics control algorithms where new skills of a robot need to be hand-programmed, robotics researchers at Google Brain are developing machine learning techniques to allow robots to learn new skills on their own.
 They also attempt to develop ways for information sharing between robots so that robots can learn from each other during their learning process, also known as cloud robotics.
 As a result, Google has launched the Google Cloud Robotics Platform for developers in 2019, an effort to combine robotics, AI, and the cloud to enable efficient robotic automation through cloud-connected collaborative robots.

 Robotics research at Google Brain has focused mostly on improving and applying deep learning algorithms to enable robots to complete tasks by learning from experience, simulation, human demonstrations, and/or visual representations.
 For example, Google Brain researchers showed that robots can learn to pick and throw rigid objects into selected boxes by experimenting in an environment without being pre-programmed to do so.
 In another research, researchers trained robots to learn behaviors such as pouring liquid from a cup; robots learned from videos of human demonstrations recorded from multiple viewpoints.

 Google Brain researchers have collaborated with other companies and academic institutions on robotics research.
 In 2016, the Google Brain Team collaborated with researchers at X in a research on learning hand-eye coordination for robotic grasping.
 Their method allowed real-time robot control for grasping novel objects with self-correction.
 In 2020, researchers from Google Brain, Intel AI Lab, and UC Berkeley created an AI model for robots to learn surgery-related tasks such as suturing from training with surgery videos.

 Interactive Speaker Recognition with Reinforcement Learning

 In 2020, Google Brain Team and University of Lille presented a model for automatic speaker recognition which they called Interactive Speaker Recognition.
 The ISR module recognizes a speaker from a given list of speakers only by requesting a few user specific words.
 The model can be altered to choose speech segments in the context of Text-To-Speech Training.
 It can also prevent malicious voice generators from accessing the data.

 TensorFlow

 TensorFlow is an open source software library powered by Google Brain that allows anyone to utilize machine learning by providing the tools to train one's own neural network.
-The tool has been used by farmers to reduce the amount of manual labor required to sort their yield, by training it with a data set of human-sorted images.
+The tool has been used to develop software using deep learning models that farmers use to reduce the amount of manual labor required to sort their yield, by training it with a data set of human-sorted images.